Mohammad0336/Spacestagram/README.md

 # Spacestagram
-Using Public NASA API an image browsing front-end was made to resemble a social media like Instagram.
+Using Public NASA API an image browsing front-end was made to resemble a social media like Instagram's front-end.
 The page uses a scrollbar to limit the size of the webpage, and to be able to display 5 photos synchronously.
 Test it out (https://hamza-asif.com/Spacestagram/index.html).

 ## Functions